 I promised simple, and it doesn’t get much more simple than this!
 Here’s what you’ll need to make my cranberry orange sauce: (Links are affiliate links and I earn a small commission from qualifying purchases.)

-• Orange zest and orange juice: you just need one large orange for both the zest and the juice.
+• Orange zest and orange juice: You just need one large orange for both the zest and the juice.

 • Cranberries: Fresh or frozen cranberries will both work, and you don’t even need to defrost the frozen berries before you begin!